 For more information, please see the AIR 9000 Phase 8 project page.

-The formation of an Australian Government MH-60R joint industry working group was announced by the Minister for Defence on 16 June 2011.
-This was part of the second pass approval announcement for the MH-60R project.
-The joint working group has been formed by the Department of Defence and the Department of Industry, Innovation, Climate Change, Science, Research and Tertiary Education.
+The formation of an Australian Government MH-60R Joint Industry Working Group was announced by the Minister for Defence on 16 June 2011.
+This was part of the second-pass approval announcement for the MH-60R project.

-The Departments provide support to, and act as points of contact and referral for industry.
+The Departments provide support to industry, and act as points of contact and referral.

 Doing business with MH-60R contractors

-The MH-60R program is a large, long term naval helicopter program based on the United States Navy’s program to acquire up to 300 new MH-60 series aircraft.
+The MH-60R program is a large, long term naval helicopter program based on the USN’s program to acquire up to 300 new MH-60 series aircraft.

-There is some opportunity for Australian companies to participate in the global supply chains of MH-60R Team Romeo prime contractors (in the future, the sustainment of MH-60 in Australia and Asia-Pacific region).
+There is some opportunity for Australian companies to participate in the global supply chains of MH-60R Team Romeo prime contractors with regards to the future sustainment of MH-60 in Australia and Asia-Pacific region.
 However, there is no guaranteed work share and Australian companies need to actively seek opportunities by engaging with the global supply chain offices of Team Romeo members.

 Team Romeo members are Sikorsky Aircraft Corporation (airframe manufacturer), Lockheed Martin (mission systems integrator), General Electric (engines), Raytheon (sensors) and CAE (aircrew and maintenance simulators).